maryam7-alt/Decision_Trees_with_R/README.md

 Leaf/Terminal node

-Recrusive binary splitting :
+# Recrusive binary splitting :
 * top down and greedy : it starts at the toop of the tree and then succesively splits the predictor space and greedy because at each step of the tree-building process, the best split is made at that particular step.

+# Steps:
+* Consider all predictors and all possible cut point values
+* We calculate the RSS
+* We select the one with least RSS
+* Continues till stopping criteria is reached

+We choose the output that will maximize information gain.
+Information gain = Entropy before splitting - Entry after splitting The more pure the nodes are the less id the gini index(impurity index)

 #This is our Tree with package rpart: